 iSolve is a US-based startup that has developed a permissioned blockchain solution for the pharmaceutical industry — BlockRx.
 The product provides traceability in drug supply chains.
 Its goal is to become a gateway for connecting independent systems, establish data provenance, and essentially organize a network of trading partners that facilitate the transfer of data.

 Blockverify is a UK startup with a portfolio of anti-counterfeit solutions that simplify the verification of a drug’s authenticity down to barcode scanning.
 The blockchain component stores the immutable record of all changes to product ownership.

 Challenges for Blockchain eHealth Implementation

 Blockchain technology is not a panacea.
 There are still many challenges that the healthcare industry needs to overcome to come up with a reliable blockchain-based all-encompassing solution.

 Blockchains cannot directly store abstract data types, e.g. X-ray or MRI images.
 This type of data would require a separate location for storage linked to a blockchain solution.

-Besides, keeping these large chunks of data on the distributed network can significantly slow down transactions processing.
+Besides, keeping these large chunks of data on the distributed network can significantly slow down transaction processing.

 The data size and type constraints lead to the following issues that need to be tackled:

-- Data is not visible by default to all stakeholders; requires access to each healthcare organization’s system for each patient’s record.
+- Data is not visible by default to all stakeholders; requires access to each medical organization’s system for each patient’s record.